derek-dchu/Java/notes/oop.md

 * constructor cannot be final.
 * cannot use both this() and super() in a constructor

-***note: always define the default constructor, because missing it may cause problem in inheritance.***
+***note: always define the default constructor, because missing it may cause problem in inheritance, serialization.***

 ## Object